Z3EAl/flex_portal/docs/ASSESSMENT.md

 ### Google Reviews integration
 - `loadGoogleReviews` understands the Places API response shape, converts star ratings to the shared 10-point scale, generates stable numeric IDs, and annotates each record with the `google` channel plus `guest-to-public` type.
 - When `GOOGLE_USE_API=true` and credentials are present, the service fetches `/places/{placeId}?fields=reviews` for each listing, returning live data.
-In all other scenarios it falls back to curated seed data under `data/reviews.google.json`.
+In all other scenarios it falls back to curated seed data shipped in `data/reviews.google.json`.
 - Metadata detailing which source powered the merge is surfaced alongside the Hostaway headers so support teams can see if data came from mocks or the live API.

 ## Google Reviews Notes